Ank-Pal/Alumni-Career-Outcome-Analysis/README.md

-Alumni Career Outcome Analysis
+# Alumni Career Outcome Analysis

-Project Overview
+## 📌 Project Overview

-This project focuses on analyzing the career outcomes of alumni from College A and College B. The analysis is based on three career categories:
+This project analyzes the career outcomes of alumni from **College A** and **College B**, categorized into:

-Higher Studies (HS)
+- 🎓 Higher Studies (HS)

-Self-Employment (SE)

-Service/Job (SJ)
+- 💼 Service/Job (SJ)
+- 🚀 Self-Employment (SE)

-The goal is to use the provided alumni data, perform data cleaning, and generate meaningful insights into the alumni's career trajectories.
+The aim is to extract meaningful insights about alumni career paths using SQL, Python, Excel, and Tableau.

+---

-Key Features
+## 🗂️ Features

-Database Setup:
-A MySQL database (alumni) is created to store the alumni career data.
+- **MySQL Database Setup:** A database named `alumni` is created and populated with CSV data.

-Data Cleaning:

-Data is imported from CSV files and cleaned by removing any null values.

-Text normalization is performed on the data (e.g., converting names to lowercase).

-Data Import and Analysis:
+- **Data Cleaning:** Null values are removed, and text data (e.g., names) is normalized.

-Python is used to fetch and process data from the database.
+- **SQL Views:** Created to filter and process data effectively.

-Views are created for filtering out null values and normalizing text data.

-Visualizations:

-The cleaned data is analyzed and visualized in Excel and Tableau.

-Visualizations include trends and comparisons of alumni career paths over time and by college.

-Comparison of Colleges:

-Data from both College A and College B is compared to evaluate their alumni's career outcomes.
+- **Python Scripting:** Used for importing, querying, and analyzing data.
+- **Excel & Tableau Visualizations:** Created to showcase career trends and college comparisons.

+---

-Project Structure
+## 📁 Project Structure
-graphql
-Copy
-Edit

 ├── data/
 │   ├── college_a_alumni.csv       # CSV data for College A alumni
 │   ├── college_b_alumni.csv       # CSV data for College B alumni